Aveva and Schneider call off merger as too risky and complex

 Aveva, founded in 1967 as a spin-off from Cambridge University, said the talks were called off by mutual consent, adding that the combination would have been too risky due to the complex structure of the deal.

-"The anticipated uplift in shareholder value was unlikely to have been realised to the extent previously considered," it said.
+"The anticipated uplift in shareholder value was unlikely to have been realized to the extent previously considered," it said.

 Kepler Cheuvreux analyst William Mackie said calling off the deal was a good move for Schneider.
 "It avoids pursuit of a complex industrial software strategy and consent to a premium price at a time when Aveva's core markets are experiencing deteriorating demand."